Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Introduction

-Another perspective to long-sequence processing is to decompose the long-input texts into multiple sub-sequences, then process them individually~\cite{moro-etal-2022-discriminative,zhang-etal-2022-summn,mao-etal-2022-dyle,liu-etal-2022-leveraging-locality}.
-Although utilizing the effectiveness of full-attention blocks, sub-sequence processing methods are not good at capturing the global semantic information among different chunks.
-Moreover, for better fusing information across chunks in the decoder, \citet{10.1162/tacl_a_00547} put the same fragment in different chunks, which significantly increases the computational cost.
+The alternative solution to long-sequence processing is to decompose the long-sequence input into multiple sub-sequences and then feed-forward each separately, known as sub-sequence processing~\citep{moro-etal-2022-discriminative}.
+Although full-attention blocks are sufficiently utilized in each sub-sequence, these methods have been challenged to capture the semantic information across different sub-contexts.
+To solve this, some works assign the same fragment to different chunks~\citep{10.1162/tacl_a_00547}, which however significantly increases the computational cost of each chunk and runs counter to the original efficiency goal.